koraykupe/rest-json-api-blog/README.md

 # Tests
 Run `./vendor/bin/simple-phpunit` to run the tests .
 It will install phpunit packages at first.
 You have to allow your ip address in the `web/app_dev.php` file in web folder, or just remove the complete security in that file.
+You can create a phpunit.xml file by copying phpunit.xml.dist and add `<directory>src/*Bundle/Tests</directory>` within it.
+Then, you can use `./vendor/bin/simple-phpunit -c phpunit.xml` to run the tests.s

 # 3rd Party Packages
 * Guzzle to make requests in tests